grmlin/watched/README.md

 **The dom mutation listener is debounced, massive changes to the dom will happen in batches, not individually.**

+## Important notes

+- **Always use the ` added` and `removed` events!** The node lists are live and bound to changes in the dom, but **not** synchronously.
+- **The magic might get expensive!** Better not use hundreds of live nodelists, they will all be updated and re-evaluated in the background when the dom changes!

 ## API

 ### watched